angusgee/cat-gpty/README.md

 # Cat Gippity

-Cat Gippity is a Linux utility for improved prompting.
+Turbocharge your software development workflows by leveraging the power of AI.

-For optimum results from AI models like ChatGPT, it's best to give the model as much relevant context as possible, and use delimiters to help it understand the content.
-You also want to use very clear proompts to explicitly instruct the model to do your bidding.
+For optimum results from AI models like ChatGPT, you want to:

+1. Give the model as much _relevant_ context as possible.
+2. Use delimiters to help it understand the content.
+3. Explicitly instruct the model to do your bidding with clear and unambiguous prompts.

-However, copying all your project files' contents, naming them, and delimiting them manually, is time consuming.
+However, copying your project files, naming them, and delimiting them manually, is time consuming.

 Also, you won't know you're going to exceed the token limit until you do:

 <p align="center">
   <img src="./assets/chatgpt-token-error.png" alt="ChatGPT exceeded token limit error message" title="ChatGPT exceeded token limit error message" width="75%">
 </p>

-## ⚡ Solution ⚡
+## ⚡ The Solution ⚡

 Cat Gippity solves these issues for you! 💪🏽